kasslent/vr-with-aframe-notes/vr-with-aframe.md

 Go to [https://aframe.io/](https://aframe.io/) to explore example projects.

->Navigate within a scene by using WASD and arrow keys.
+>Navigate within a scene by using WASD or arrow keys.
 Click and drag to turn.